-pletely build the model.
+documents.
+It took from 1943 to 1966 to completely build the model.
 However, parts of the model were used beginning as early as 1949.
-The model was used until 1973, though it did come out of retirement in the late 1980s and early 1990s to run simulations that determined how raising levees along the Birds Point-New
+The model was used until 1973, though it did come out of retirement in the late 1980s and early 1990s to run simulations that determined how raising levees along the Birds Point-New Madrid Floodway in Missouri would affect the Mississippi River and Tributaries Project System.

-Project System.

 With shovels, pick axes and wheelbarrows, the POWs who constructed the river model moved more than one million cubic yards of earth.
 Their labor would translate to \$14 million in 2017, according to McEwen.
 The POWs were compensated: a German lieutenant received \$20 per month, a captain received \$30 and officers of a higher rank were paid \$40, McEwen says.
-They were paid in
+They were paid in canteen scrip and deposit slips.